wubinlongchang/wubinlongchang.github.io/_articles/2019-09-12-ores-wikipedia.md

 title: ": Lowering Barriers with Participatory Machine Learning in Wikipedia"
 category: articles
 permalink: /articles/2019-09-12-ores-wikipedia
-excerpt: "This paper presents an overview and case studies of ORES, Wikipedia's real-time machine learning as a service platform, which is designed in line with Wikipedia's values of open participation, decentralization, and continual iteration.
+# excerpt: "This paper presents an overview and case studies of ORES, Wikipedia's real-time machine learning as a service platform, which is designed in line with Wikipedia's values of open participation, decentralization, and continual iteration.
 ORES decouples and reduces incidental complexity around several aspects of applying machine learning in a user-generated content platform, including curating training data sets, building models to serve predictions, auditing predictions, and developing interfaces or automated agents that act on those predictions."
-venue: "JSV (paper currently in review)"
+venue: "JSV (paper currently in review), 123: 11-13"
 date: 2019-09-12
 ---